ldcas-uc3m/TFM/parts/state_of_the_art.typ

 // specific simulators
 In ISAs that have well-defined simple interrupt mechanisms, simulators such as
-@YAZESim, usually implement this interrupt mechanism as described.
-On the other hand, ISAs that give the manufacturer flexibility to implement its features as they want, like the RISC-V ISA, varie more. @SpikeRISCV, one the reference RISC-V simulator, has support for the Core Local Interrupt (CLINT) controller
+@YAZESim just implement interrupts as described.
+On the other hand, ISAs that give the manufacturer flexibility to implement its features, like the RISC-V ISA, varie more.
+While @SailRISCV #footnote[Technically, it's a formal specification of the architecture, written in SAIL @SAIL, but it can generate an emulator.] implements the registers described in
-@CLINT, which implements the registers described in @subsec:interrupt-handling as memory-mapped registers, providing support for both interrupts and timers.
-Other simulators, like @VenusRISCV, support the Zicsr extension and include those registers, but don't support interrupts, while simulators like
-@HaoziwanSim don't even support that extension.
+@subsec:interrupt-handling, @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements them as as memory-mapped registers.
+Other simulators, like @VenusRISCV, support the Zicsr extension and include those registers, but don't support interrupts, while simulators like @HaoziwanSim don't even support that extension.

-// generic simulators
+// educational simulators
-@SAIL
-@SailRISCV
-// implementa la ISA

 @Cano2025SAILATOR
 // usa interrupciones para el ecall, el cual llama al kernel

-// educational simulators
 @SpecySim @RARSSim
 // usa RARS
 // RARS: The implementation of user-mode exception handlers in RARS is not